pressbooks/docs/_pages/pressbooks-book.md

 post_date: 2017-09-06 21:04:06
 ---
 ### 2.0.0

+#### Introducing McLuhan

+As we move forward with an improved theme structure, McLuhan is replacing Luther as the new default theme for all books.
+Luther is now available as a standalone theme; see our [instructions for upgrading](https://docs.pressbooks.org/upgrading/#upgrading-to-pressbooks-5-x).
+McLuhan has been designed with textbooks in mind, but supports all kinds of content.
+The creation of this theme was supported by [eCampus Ontario](https://ecampusontario.ca).

+#### Webbook Overhaul

+The webbook has undergone a much needed design refresh, with several long requested features being introduced.
+These include an increased default reading width and variable width in theme options, a keyboard accessible table of contents and customizable colours and logos (inherited from network settings).
+We expect to continue building on this in the coming months.
+This development work was supported by [Ryerson University](https://www.ryerson.ca/).

+#### Detailed Changelog

 * **Feature**: New Look, Part 1: Book 2.0 includes a new book theme, McLuhan, designed for textbooks and created with the support of [eCampus Ontario](https://ecampusontario.ca).
-Users of Luther must download it [here](https://github.com/pressbooks/pressbooks-luther) to continue using it.
+Users of Luther must follow our [instructions for upgrading](https://docs.pressbooks.org/upgrading/#upgrading-to-pressbooks-5-x) to continue using it.
 * **Feature**: New Look, Part 2: Book 2.0 includes a redesigned webbook theme based on our new style guide, Aetna, with many oft-requested features, including…
 * **Feature**: Accessibility: We've made the Table of Contents accessible via keyboard navigation, and added other accessibility and inclusivity features throughout the theme.
 * **Feature**: Customizeable Colors & Logo: Your webbook will share the color scheme and logo defined by your network's [root theme](https://github.com/pressbooks/pressbooks-aldine) for easy branding.